 - 1 Turn power on. - 2 Press the CHECK button on the remote controller continuously for 5 seconds - 3 "--" will be displayed on the remote controller display. - Note: Display only for "- -".
-(No transmitting signal, no receiving sound and no Power LED blinking.) - 4 Press the "TIMER" ▲ or ▼ button on the remote controller.
-The code "H00" (no abnormality) will be displayed and signal will be transmitted to the main unit.

-The power LED lights up.
-If no abnormality is stored in the memory, three beeps sound will be heard. - Every press of the button (up or down) will increase abnormality numbers and transmit abnormality code - signal to the main unit.

-6. When the lettest observables and transmit abnormality code signal to the main unit. - When the latest abnormality code on the main unit and code transmitted from the remote controller are matched, power LED will light up for 30 seconds and a beep sound (continuously for 4 seconds) will be heard.
+(No transmitting signal, no receiving sound and no Power LED blinking.)
+Press the "TIMER" ▲ or ▼ button on the remote controller.
+The code "H00" (no abnormality) will be displayed and signal will be transmitted to the main unit. - The power LED lights up.
+If no abnormality is stored in the memory, three beeps sound will be heard.
+5 Every press of the button (up or down) will increase abnormality numbers and transmit abnormality code - S Every press of the button (up of down) will increase abnormality numbers and transmit abnormality co signal to the main unit.
+6 When the latest observative code on the main unit and code transmitted from the remete controller or - 6 When the latest abnormality code on the main unit and code transmitted from the remote controller are matched, power LED will light up for 30 seconds and a beep sound (continuously for 4 seconds) will be heard.
 If no codes are matched, power LED will light up for 0.5 seconds and no sound will be heard. - 7 The breakdown diagnosis mode will be canceled unless pressing the CHECK button continuously for 5 seconds or operating the unit for 30 seconds. - 8 The same diagnosis can be repeated by turning power on again.